Perverse incentive: Historicity of the cobra anecdote

-A 2025 investigation by the Friends of Snakes Society cast doubt to the historicity of Siebert's anecdote.
+A 2025 investigation by the Friends of Snakes Society cast doubt on the historicity of Siebert's anecdote.
 The investigation found no contemporary records of cobra breeding operations or prosecutions in British India, and traced the story to an 1873 newspaper article that used speculative language ("it was alleged") rather than confirmed evidence.
 The investigation also uncovered that an 1887 inquiry by the Bombay Natural History Society, conducted specifically to address these rumors, concluded that breeding cobras in confinement was "highly improbable" and had never been documented.
 The Madras bounty program was actually scaled back in 1873 (restricting rewards to cobras only and cutting the bounty from two annas to one) due to high costs and not fraud.
 Despite 150 years of circulation, no documentation has been found to support the breeding claims that form the basis of the "cobra effect" term.
 It recommended retiring the term "Cobra Effect," stating: "Continuing to use 'Cobra Effect' today is not innocent shorthand.
 It perpetuates colonial misinformation that caricatured Indians as cunning opportunists."